• Reading

 1. GET ACTIVE EARLY IN THE DAY

-Rise and sine with the sunshine!
+Rise and shine with the sunshine!
 Wake up, roll out of bed and get moving!
 Early exercise can strengthen your circadian rhythm ( a 24-hour cycle that tells our bodies when to sleep) making it easier to fall asleep at night.

 How I’m doing… SO SO on this one.
 I’ll be honest.
 It’s been so hard to get out of bed in the morning.
 I’m dragging butt and doing all I can to get breakfast ready for a busy family of 5 and everyone out the door.
 Luckily, we have a new addition to the family who is not going to let me forget those morning walks.